1. Wear Your Apple Watch Upside Down

 Ok, to be honest, I didn’t even realize I could do this until yesterday.
 But wow, what a difference this makes!
 Let’s assume you wear your Watch on your left wrist: all you have to do is swap the two bands, rotate the watch 180 degrees upside down, and change the orientation under General Settings.
 While Apple seems to shy away from advertising the Watch in its “upside-down” orientation, I found it is almost surprisingly more useful.

 Positioning the button on the side closest to your body is more sensible for a number of reasons.
-First off, you are less likely to accidentally press the button when your hand is bent backwards (as it would be if you were doing a pushup, etc.) In my experience, I have found that actually pressing the button is less problematic in this orientation as well.
+First off, you are less likely to accidentally press the button when your hand is bent backward (as it would be if you were doing a pushup, etc.) In my experience, I have found that actually pressing the button is less problematic in this orientation as well.
 You can easily click the Digital Crown using your thumb instead of your index finger which feels more natural.
 Finally, orientating the Apple Watch upside-down puts the microphone and speaker closer to your ears and mouth during phone calls which is an obvious advantage.

 2. Two-Tone Bands Are Better Than One

 I own three Apple Watch Sport Bands but I have managed to make it feel like I have six!
 My Apple Watch came with the standard white sport band and I eventually purchased the bright blue and midnight blue sport bands to go along with it.
 What I quickly discovered was that it is usually more fun to mix-and-match one color Sport Band with another to get a two-tone combination like white and blue or light and dark blue.